Einstein-type elliptic systems: Analysis of the PDE system

-Notice that the above clearly points towards the procedure we should try to apply to our shifted system.
-That is, considering the sequence $\{\psi_k \}_{k=0}^{\infty}$ defined inductively as above, in order to extract a convergent subsequence, we can appeal to the compact embedding in $C^1_{\delta'+\frac{n}{p}}$, for $\delta'<\delta$.
+The above paragraph points towards the procedure we should apply to our shifted system.
+Considering the sequence $\{\psi_k \}_{k=0}^{\infty}$ defined inductively as above, in order to extract a convergent subsequence, we can appeal to the compact embedding in $C^1_{\delta'+\frac{n}{p}}$, for $\delta'<\delta$.
 In order to do this, we need to show that this sequence is uniformly bounded in $W^p_{2,\delta}$.
-If this is guaranteed, then the compact embedding gives us a limit function $\psi$, such that $\psi_k\xrightarrow[]{C^1_{\delta'+\frac{n}{p}}} \psi$.
+If this is guaranteed, then the compact embedding gives us a limit function $\psi$, such that $\psi_k\xrightarrow[]{} \psi$ in $C^1_{\delta'+\frac{n}{p}}$.
 Finally, the aim is to prove that elliptic estimates imply that the limit actually holds in $W^p_{2,\delta}$.
 This lays out the steps towards proving existence of solutions to the coupled constraint system.
-Notice that there are two clear steps: First, guarantee that the sequence is uniformly bounded in $W^p_{2,\delta}$.
-Then, improve the convergence of the subsequence.
-In order to deal with the first one, we introduce the following concept, which is inspired in the ideas of global barriers given in \cite{Holst}-\cite{Maxwell2}.
+In order to deal with the first of these steps, we introduce the following concept, which is inspired in the ideas of global barriers given in \cite{Holst,Maxwell2}.

 \begin{defn} Consider the Lichnerowicz equation associated to the conformal problem for the Einstein constraint equations, and let us write it as follows.